*Updated with a video of my sister getting microneedling! See bottom*

 So this means nothing with glycolic acid or other AHA’s (alphahydroxy acids), hydroquinone or Vitamin C. You want to use something calming and unscented.

-After a few days of the snail serum, I went back to my favorite cream Lifecell Anti-aging treatment since it’s very gentle, has a velvety consistency and feels soothing.
+After a few days of the snail serum, I went back to using Lifecell since it’s very gentle and is soothing with no fragrance.

 Here’s me later on at night, the same day of the procedure.
 Red all over with darker patches.